 Compared to a service mesh, you, the player, represent Consul.
-Consul gives

-  the marching orders to all of the proxies under its influence.
-It provides

-  each one with the configuration details it needs: information about where

-  other services can be found, which port to listen on for incoming requests,

-  which TLS certificate to use for encryption, and which upstream services the

-  local service depends on.
-In service mesh terminology, Consul is the control
+Consul gives the marching orders to all of the proxies under its influence.
+It provides each one with the configuration details it needs: information about where other services can be found, which port to listen on for incoming requests, which TLS certificate to use for encryption, and which upstream services the local service depends on.
+In service mesh terminology, Consul is the control plane.

-  plane.

 The proxies take on a more drone-like approach to life.
-You don’t need to

-  configure each instance of HAProxy individually.
-They are responsible for

-  querying the central Consul registry to get their configuration information

-  on their own.
+You don’t need to configure each instance of HAProxy individually.
+They are responsible for querying the central Consul registry to get their configuration information on their own.
 This proxy layer is called the data plane.
-Of course, they are

-  just as important as your video game workers.
-The proxy technology that you

-  choose determines the capabilities your service mesh will have.
-Will it be

-  able to encrypt communication?
-Will it have logic for reconnecting to a

-  service if the first attempt fails?
+Of course, they are just as important as your video game workers.
+The proxy technology you choose determines your service mesh's capabilities.
+Will it be able to encrypt communication?
+Will it have logic for reconnecting to a service if the first attempt fails?

 HAProxy gives you features that a distributed architecture requires.
-It is

-  the product of the hard-working open-source community and has become known

-  as the fastest and most widely used software load balancer in the world.
-You

-  get TLS encryption, connection retry logic, server persistence, rate

-  limiting, authorization between services, and observability all

-  out-of-the-box and in a lightweight process.
+It is the product of the hard-working open-source community and has become known as the fastest and most widely used software load balancer in the world.
+You get TLS encryption, connection retry logic and authorization between services, all out-of-the-box and in a lightweight process.

 The key pieces of your service mesh will include the following:

 A Consul agent, running locally that your service registers with